scarletquasar/MelonRuntime/README.md

 ## Railway-oriented programming

 Functional approach to the execution of functions sequentially, focusing on rational program orientation, performance saving and readability.
-Joining your results enrue that unrecoverable errors will panic the current thread while you can handle recoverable errors without any difficulty.
+Joining your results ensure that unrecoverable errors will panic the current thread while you can handle recoverable errors without any difficulty.

 <table>
     <thead>